Buying travel money online

 Some online currency outlets require that you reach a minimum order threshold before you can exchange your money.
 Therefore, if you’re only looking to change a small sum, a web-based currency service may not be for you.

-More commonly, foreign currency websites require that customers exchange a minimum sum in order to quality for free delivery and handling.
+More commonly, foreign currency websites require that customers exchange a minimum sum in order to qualify for free delivery and handling.

 If you won’t be ordering enough foreign cash to qualify for the waiver of handling and delivery fees, be sure to factor these charges into your calculation of how much your currency exchange will cost overall.